chapel-lang/chapel/doc/rst/tools/mason/mason.rst

   ######################################################################## 100.0%
   ######################################################################## 100.0%

-As you can see, Mason not only goes and gets the package specified, but also all of the dependencies of the package specified.
-Packages are installed into their own directories down paths that make it impossible for two packages have namespaces that collide.
+As shown, Mason not only goes and gets the package specified, but also all of the dependencies of the package specified.
+Packages are installed into unique directories such that it is impossible for package namespaces to collide.
 Each dependency is downloaded distinctly for a package so no previous installs will be broken by installing new packages.
 This way, multiple versions and builds of a package can be installed on a system and used without breaking anything.

 Now that the correct package is installed, add it to the ``Mason.toml`` as follows::